rkshawon/e-learn-frontend/README.md

 Quick start options:

 - Download or fork the repo.
-Use npm install / npm i to install dependency and then hit npm run dev to bootstrap the project.
+- Use command `npm install` / `npm i` to install dependencies.
+- Hit `npm run dev` to bootstrap the project.

 ## Browser Support